NiceAesth/maniera/README.md

-# I SUGGEST YOU TAKE A LOOK AT MY OTHER PROJECT https://github.com/NiceAesth/aiosu WHICH NOW HAS ALL MODE PP CALCULATION
+*I SUGGEST YOU TAKE A LOOK AT MY OTHER PROJECT [aiosu](https://github.com/NiceAesth/aiosu) WHICH NOW HAS ALL MODE PP CALCULATION*

 # 🎹 Maniera
 ## osu!
 Mania PP calculator written in Python.